bleroy/3d-junkyard/DecentXL/readme.md

 ### Mount the switches onto the plate

-Insert switches into the aluminum or aluminium plate depending on whether you are in the US :D with the LED window to the back and the pins to the front.
+Insert switches into the aluminum plate with the LED window to the back and the pins to the front.

 On modern layouts, the exception to this is the return key that should have its LED window to the right and pins to the left.
 Note that there are some differences with the vintage layout: the del/backspace key is two units wide, so put the switch in the middle position (there are three positions to accommodate for vintage layouts).
 Same for return, put it in the middle position among the three available vertically on the right of the board.
 There are also two additional positions around the space bar, each with its own switch.
 You might want to not position the del and return switches before the plate is in place as it may move, and it's fine to insert it later.